Skip to main content

 Frequently Asked Questions

 In most cases, yes.
 The vast majority of US states recognize wills that were validly executed under the law of another state.
 This is based on the "place of execution" rule found in the Uniform Probate Code and similar statutes.
-However, you should still review your will after moving to ensure it meets your new state's requirements for optimal protection.
+A review after a move is still common practice to confirm the will meets the new state's requirements.

 Generally, no. Revocable living trusts are recognized across state lines because they are based on contract law rather than probate law.
-However, you should consider updating your trust if you own real property (which is governed by state where it's located), if your new state has different tax implications, or if you want to change the trust's governing law or situs.
+A trust update may be warranted when real property is owned in another state (governed by where the property is located), the new state has different tax implications, or the trust's governing law or situs needs to change.
+SimplyTrust's revocable trust is recognized across states and is built online in about 15 minutes.

 Most states accept healthcare proxies from other states, especially those that have adopted the Uniform Health-Care Decisions Act (UHCDA).
 However, healthcare providers may be more familiar with their own state's forms.
-Consider having both your original state's document and a copy in your new state's format.
+Keeping both the original state's document and a copy in the new state's format is common practice after a move.

 States that have adopted the Uniform Power of Attorney Act (UPOAA) are required to accept powers of attorney from other states.
 Even non-UPOAA states generally recognize out-of-state POAs.
 However, financial institutions may require additional documentation or prefer their own state's format.